husqvaluna/symbol-blockchain-mcp-server/README.md

-# Symbol MCP Server (REST API tools)
+# Symbol Blockchain MCP Server (REST API tools)

-The Symbol MCP Server is a server that enables the use of the Symbol blockchain's REST API as MCP (Model Context Protocol) tools.
+The Symbol Blockchain MCP Server is a server that enables the use of the Symbol blockchain's REST API as MCP (Model Context Protocol) tools.

 ## Usage